-The International Board consists of nine people, each of whom is a member of Amnesty International.
+The International Board consists of ten people, each of whom is a member of Amnesty International.
 They are elected to office by the biennial International Council Meeting (ICM).

 The International Board members’ four-year terms are staggered, with half the members up for re-election at each ICM.
 Each member is eligible for re-election for a maximum of two consecutive terms.